-Filtration and purification also contributes to the taste of the water.
-All of Dasani water goes through reverse osmosis to remove large particles in minerals from the water.
+Filtration and purification also contribute to the taste of the water.
+All Dasani water goes through reverse osmosis to remove large particles in minerals from the water.
 This is what’s used to make seawater drinkable by removing the salt from the water.

 Drinking water must contain minerals so that they can be fit for consumption, however, even though some of them are removed in the purification process.
 When mineralization and disinfection occurs, this is the process where the right amount of minerals are added to the water in a formula.
 Dasani water goes through a final process in an ozone chamber where microbes are killed through ultraviolet light and the water is disinfected.
 This is the process that happens right before it’s ready to be bottled.
 This process also makes sure to eliminate odors that are super noticeable.

 There is a purification process explained on the Dasani website detailing how they purify their water.
 Essentially, what happens is the volatile organic compounds and chlorine are absorbed bypassing the water through granular activated carbon filtration.

 Then, minerals and additional impurities are removed by forcing the water to go through a semipermeable molecular level membrane at high pressure which is reverse osmosis.

 Next, ultraviolet light disinfects the water by destroying microorganisms and this ensures that the water is safely purified before Ree mineralization.

 The next process of remineralization occurs in the addition of small amounts of different minerals.
 Small amounts of sodium are added to make sure the Dasani water tastes good.

 The final part of the purification process uses ozone gas to pump the water to disinfect it.
 It’s a different type of oxygen, so dissipates into the oxygen gas that we breathe and it doesn’t leave any taste in the water.
 This is ozonation.